Dhenenjay/axion-planetary-mcp/README.md

 # 🌍 Axion Planetary MCP
 ## *The Foundation for Democratizing Geospatial AI Agents*

----(The hosted version is undergoing maintenance)
+---(The hosted version is undergoing maintenance ~ Will be back in 36 hours)

 ## 🚀 **V2.0 - Now Powered by AWS**